The video conference solution for SMBs in a class of its own

-Providing the foundation for this is the GVC3200’s hardware platform, which includes a sophisticated MCU engine allowing up to 9-way hybrid-protocol conferencing, with no external MCUs/servers or extra software licenses, and a high performance hardware ISP (Image Signal Processing) engine.
+Providing the foundation for this is the GVC3200’s hardware platform, which includes a sophisticated MCU engine allowing up to 9-way hybrid-protocol conferencing, with no external MCUs/servers or extra software licenses, and a high-performance hardware ISP (Image Signal Processing) engine.

-Set up can be done in three steps: connect to TV, connect to microphone and speaker, and connect to network.
+Set up can be done in three steps: connect to TV, connect to microphone and speaker, and connect to the network.

-Integrated Gigabit network port and dual-band 802.11b/g/n WiFi client offers maximum network connection flexibility in different application scenarios, while integrated Bluetooth allows the use of a companion Bluetooth based multi-touch remote control, smart phones, or Bluetooth devices.
+Integrated Gigabit network port and dual-band 802.11b/g/n WiFi client offers maximum network connection flexibility in different application scenarios, while integrated Bluetooth allows the use of a companion Bluetooth based multi-touch remote control, smartphones, or Bluetooth devices.

-Once set-up, users can use the in-built HDMI and VGA inputs to securely share/control their computer screen (1080p resolution) to collaborate with remote parties while simultaneously conducting a multi-party full HD videoconference.
+Once set up, users can use the in-built HDMI and VGA inputs to securely share/control their computer screen (1080p resolution) to collaborate with remote parties while simultaneously conducting a multi-party full HD videoconference.